 70D.
 Determination of application for retention licence

-(1) A person who wishes to object to the granting of an application for a retention licence shall lodge a notice of objection within the prescribed time and in the prescribed manner.
+(1) A person who wishes to object to the granting of an application for a retention licence must lodge a notice of objection.

+(1A) A notice of objection must be —

+(a) lodged within the prescribed time and in the prescribed manner; and

+(b) accompanied by the prescribed fee.

 (2) Where no notice of objection is lodged within the prescribed time, or any notice of objection is withdrawn, the mining registrar shall, unless subsection (4)(b) applies, forward to the Minister a report which recommends the grant or refusal of the retention licence and sets out the reasons for that recommendation.

 (3) The mining registrar shall —